-With their children entering junior high, this family knew they had to either fix their current house, or move - in a hurry.
+With their children entering junior high, this family knew they had to either fix their current house, or move.

 The family was very connected to their traditional neighborhood and school friends, and they loved the easy access their home’s location gave them.
-They made the decision to stay put...
+So, they made the decision to stay put...

 This kitchen project was featured on Houzz.com.
-Read the article!
+Read the article here.

 While the second floor of the Cape Cod style home had been previously expanded, the first floor just wouldn’t serve a family with growing kids.